keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 - New icons for status
 - Mana has been renamed Power Points (PP)
 - Discord and Donate buttons now open links in a new tab
-- Option to toggle on/off displaying a pokemon's details via hover in preferences
+- Add option to toggle on/off displaying a pokemon's details via hover in preferences
-- Synergies now displayed when hovering over a player's icon in game
+- Synergies are now displayed when hovering over a player's icon in game
 - Multiple pages have been converted to modals, allowing for easy access both in lobby and in the preparation room
 - New Sidebar!
 All your favorite menu buttons now exist in the sidebar
   - Sidebar available on Preparation Room